U.S. Treasury securities

 - Treasury bonds are issued with a maturity of more than 10 years, most commonly for a period of 30 years.
 Interest is paid every 6 months.

-- Treasury Separate Trading of Registered Interest and Principal of Securities (STRIPS) are created when broker-dealers or the Treasury separates ("strips") the interest and principal of a Treasury note or bond into separate components which are then traded as zero-coupon securities.
+- Treasury Separate Trading of Registered Interest and Principal of Securities (STRIPS) are created when broker-dealers or the Treasury separates ("strips") the interest and principal of a Treasury note or bond into separate components, which are then traded as zero-coupon securities.
 Investors buy STRIPS at a price below the face value of the securities and then receive the full amount when the STRIPS mature.

 - Treasury Inflation-Protected Securities (TIPS) are issued in terms of 5, 10, and 30 years.
 The principal amount rises or falls depending on the consumer price index.
 TIPS pay interest semiannually at a fixed rate applied to the inflation-adjusted principal.
 At maturity, the holder is paid the adjusted principal or original principal, whichever is greater.
+The yield quoted on TIPS is exclusive of inflation or deflation.
+During periods of deflation, previous positive adjustments to the inflation factor will erode.
+This means that investors purchasing previously issued TIPS may experience a loss of principal.

 - The interest income on Treasury securities is subject to federal taxes but is exempt from state and local taxes.